Livin' La Vida® Rose flowers

 An energetic variety with vibrant coral-pink double blooms emerging all season long; compact, upright growth; self cleaning with no need to deadhead; perfect for the garden, along walks, or in containers; all roses need full sun and well-drained soil

 Livin' La Vida® Rose features showy lightly-scented coral-pink flowers with hot pink overtones at the ends of the branches from late spring to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Livin' La Vida® Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.